zanexGHG/zanexGHG/README.md

 ## 🚀 About Me

-- 🎮 Focused on **Minecraft / Web development** using Java, PHP, JavaScript, HTML, CSS, and more
+- 🎮 Focused on **Application / Game development** using Java, OpenGL, PHP, JavaScript, HTML, CSS, and more
 - 💻 Full-stack developer with a passion for *funny code* (that nobody understands, of course 😅)